petdance/html-tidy/README.markdown

 There are two, perhaps three, ways to install tidyp:

-* Get the [tidyp source tarball][2] from Github and and build it like any other C library.
-Note that you must get a source tarball, not just clone the source tree via github.
+* Get a tarball from the [tidyp source distributions][2] from Github and and build it like any other C library.
+Note that you must get a source tarball, *not* just clone the source tree via github.

 * Install the [Alien::Tidyp][3] Perl module, which automates the tidyp installation process.